dsheeler/DigitalDJ/README.md

 DigitalDJ
 =========

-An xmms2 and jack client that uses speech synthesis to announce info upon song change.
+An xmms2 or mpd client that uses jack and speech synthesis to announce info upon song change.
 Also creates a desktop notification.